 Empathy mapping, as described by the Nielsen Norman Group, is a visualization of what we know about customers’ actions.
 It shows what customers say, think, do and feel, and simplifies complex emotions for better understanding of customers’ needs and wants.

 As for pain points, above all else, measuring the results of your CX design is vital for understanding where these are.
-With customer journey maps that accurately pinpoint where customers might be leaving your platforms, you can narrow down the gaps where customers might be losing interest.
+When you create customer journey maps that accurately pinpoint where customers might be leaving your platforms, you can narrow down the gaps where customers might be losing interest or encountering friction.

 With empathy maps and pain points measured, you can then tweak the messaging, change the calls to action, and present customers with different options to test what works better for customers who might otherwise be lost.